1930s – 1940s

 1970s

-Roy met with Sam Carmichael, a professional golfer who was also coach, of the Indiana University women’s golf team.
+Roy met with Sam Carmichael, a professional golfer who was also coach of the Indiana University women’s golf team.
 Carmichael taught at a golf camp in Rochester.
 A deal was struck.
 Roy offered the Swanson golf course to the camp for its use.

 Two years later, the camp was moved permanently to Plymouth.
 A dining hall, a recreation building, and dorm cottages, many built by Roy and his family with wood gleaned from demolished chicken coops – became the U.S. Golf Academy based at Swan Lake.
 In 1975, a five-day school was added for women, and more than 200 came that first season.
 By 1979, a program for both men and women reached a peak attendance of more than 4,000 golfers during one year.
 They came from all over the country.
 It was a family affair.
 Roy’s son, Roger, became the director, and Lynette operated the pro shop.
 Felicia’s husband, Mark Batman, joined the staff in a management position.
 Roy tended the grounds, trimmed the bushes, and moved boulders into position.
 He built many fieldstone structures and generally could be seen in his straw farmer’s hat all over the place.
 He did everything but play golf.